jhnwnstd/suxotin/README.md

 ---

-*This README was updated to include implementations of Sukhotin's algorithm and Algorithm 1 from the paper "Vowel and Consonant Classification through Spectral Decomposition" by Patricia Thaine and Gerald Penn.*
+*This README was updated to include a modified implementation of Sukhotin's algorithm that reads from the same dataset as Algorithm 1 and outputs its results to a separate file.
+The script includes detailed in-line comments explaining the logic of the algorithm, enhancing the project's educational value and usability.*